karim-khaled-taha/Arduino-project/RC_CAR/README.md

 ## 🚀 Functionalities:
 1. **Movement**: Control the motors for forward, backward, and directional movements.
 2. **LED Controls**: Turn on and off the front and back LEDs.
-3. **Yellow LED Blinking**: Blinking yellow lights for indicating a condition.
-4. **Horn Control**: Toggle the horn on and off using the serial input.
+3. **Horn Control**: Toggle the horn on and off using the serial input.
-5. **IR Remote**: Serial communication allows control via an IR remote.
+4. **IR Remote**: Serial communication allows control via an IR remote.

 ## Demo Video